 Phishing protection, protecting the business and end user victims, requires a layered approach.
 Although we have discussed the limitation of end user protection at the browser level, we still recommend User use this point of protection.
 Browser plugins provide phishing protection against phishing sites.
 In this article, we review some common desktop applications that can...Continue Reading

-It may be a new year but we can be sure that phishing will again be upon us.
+It may be a new year but we can be sure that phishing threat will again be upon us.
 So far in the first two days of 2017 we have seen the usual suspects being targeted, Apple, PayPal, Amazon, Scotia Bank, ANZ, HSBC, Facebook, the list of targeted phishing is endless….
-Phishing first came to light...Continue Reading
+Phishing first came...Continue Reading

 Cybercriminals still use emails to launch the social engineering component of a phishing or malware attack.
 Email content uses a “call to action’ such as a security update, web payment or refund to lure victims into clicking on the embedded link.
 Users are routed to fake web content or to download malicious attachment and executables....Continue Reading